1953 Philadelphia municipal election: Other row offices

 The 1951 charter reforms included consolidation of city and county offices.
 When all of the municipalities in Philadelphia County were consolidated into one city in 1854, the surviving county offices often duplicated the efforts of city offices.
 The new charter allowed for their consolidation, but litigation ensued about which county offices were actually state offices, and thus immune from the city's jurisdiction.
 A State Supreme Court case decided in 1953 settled the issue, for the most part, leaving the Register of Wills as an independently elected official.

 For Register of Wills, as for City Controller, the Republicans had a primary fight between the Hamilton-Meade regulars and the Meehan faction.
 As in that contest, the regulars were victorious, nominating Robert C. Duffy, attorney and former football star, with 67,283 votes.
 In second came Meehan's man, Morris J. Root, with 42,977, and William P. Shermer, an independent candidate, with 8,909.
-The Democrats had an easier time nominating former Congressman Francis R. Smith, who trounced Joseph F. Amodie, 40,582 to 5,470.
+The Democrats had an easier time nominating former internal revenue collector Francis R. Smith, who trounced Joseph F. Amodie, 40,582 to 5,470.
 The general election contest was one of the closest on the ballot but the Republican, Duffy, still defeated the Democrat by more than 7,500 votes.